emirotin/i18next-light/README.md

 i18n.exists(['key1', 'key2', ...], { count: 1, context: 'boy' })
 ```

+Options other thn `count` and `context` have no effect.

 ### Custom formatting function

-Just like the original prject this library supports [formatting](https://www.i18next.com/translation-function/formatting) for the interpolated arguments.
+Just like the original project this library supports [formatting](https://www.i18next.com/translation-function/formatting) for the interpolated arguments.

 The signature of this function is `(value: any, format: string, lng: string) => string`.